 - Grind the oats in a blender or food processor or gather instant oats.

 - Place the oats and chia seeds in a medium bowl and stir in the hot milk or water.

 - Add the cinnamon, vanilla, dried fruit, and honey, and stir well.
 Let sit.

 - Press about 1 tablespoon batter into each mold or mini muffin cup.

 - Serve slightly warm or chilled.

-The chia seeds plump up and gel as they absorb the liquid, which is so handy.
-And since the seeds also add a dose of healthy fats and fiber, it’s a simple way to get in a little extra nutrition.
+Yes!
+The chia seeds plump up and gel as they absorb the liquid, which is so handy for helping to hold the batter together.
+And since the seeds also add a dose of healthy fats and fiber, it’s a simple way to pack this meal with a little extra nutrition.
 The texture of the chia seeds is more subtle than in a dish like, say, chia pudding, so your toddler might be inclined to try these even if they haven’t liked them in the past.

 Vegan Baked Oatmeal Cups